rchincha/project-stacker.github.io/docs/developer_guide/building_stacker.md

 #### Other Distributions

-If Go is not already packaged for your Linux distribution, you can get the latest Go version here: https://golang.org/dl/#stable
+If Go is not already packaged for your Linux distribution, you can get the latest Go version at: https://golang.org/dl/#stable

-Go can be installed using the instructions on on the official Go website: https://golang.org/doc/install#install
+Go can be installed using the instructions on the official Go website at: https://golang.org/doc/install#install

 ### Other Dependencies